 - Students who have attempted a number of credits that total 150% or more of their program requirements have not made satisfactory academic progress.

-If you are receiving financial aid, you have a responsibility to make satisfactory academic progress (SAP) towards your degree or certificate program in order to continue receiving funds from state and federal grants, as well as Federal Stafford and PLUS loans.
+Satisfactory academic progress (SAP) is a policy designed to define successful completion of class work toward an approved degree or certificate program to maintain eligibility for student financial aid.
+If you are unable to meet these standards, you will be placed on financial aid warning or suspension.
+If you are receiving financial aid, you have a responsibility to make Satisfactory Academic Progress (SAP) towards your degree or certificate program in order to continue receiving funds from state and federal grants, as well as Federal Stafford and PLUS loans.
 This means that you must:

 - Maintain a minimum cumulative grade point average (GPA).

-- Successfully complete 67 percent of all credit hours attempted for your degree or certificate program.
+- Successfully complete 67% of all credit hours attempted for your degree or certificate program.

 - Complete your program within the time limit for receiving aid.